-The symbolism associated with pigeons as a spirit animal indicates the goodness of a person and his ability to be loving and kind.
+The symbolism associated with the pigeon spirit animal indicates the goodness of a person and his ability to be loving and kind.
 These birds, as unappealing as they are to some, are beautiful spirit animals that may help find your true life mission and purpose.

-Also, pigeons are known to be highly perceptive birds and as an animal totem, they’ll share with you this trait, allowing you to easily adapt to various social groups and life situations.
+Also, the pigeon totem is known to be highly perceptive and as an animal totem, they’ll share with you this trait, allowing you to easily adapt to various social groups and life situations.
 It also provides you with a better understanding of things that are happening around them, advancing one’s awareness and versatility.

 Traditionally, the occult claim that a pigeon’s coo is a depiction of mourning that reflects hidden sorrowful emotions.
 Some cultures believe that the appearance of a pigeon indicates the need for us to examine our lives, particularly our relationships at home, to better assess the severity of the situation.